suave-ucsd/SuAVE-Documentation/Bibliographic_Network_Images.md

 >
 >      names = []
 >      def process_data(csv_file, start_index, end_index, counter):
+>          #Run the code above in chunks of 100 (or whatever you set the code to run at once
 >          internal = []
 >          print(F"{start_index}-{end_index}")
 >          errors = []